 A professional loan officer knows much about the local economic conditions.
 This mortgage representative can also help you understand your own finances relative to a home purchase.
 A conversation costs nothing and can pay enormous dividends when making this decision.

 Sammamish Mortgage has been helping those in the Pacific Northwest fulfill their dreams of owning a home since 1992.
-Sammamish Mortgage has mortgage programs in Oregon, Idaho, Washington and Colorado.
+Sammamish Mortgage has mortgage programs in Washington, Idaho, Colorado, Oregon, and California.
 Please contact us if you have any mortgage-related questions.
-Or, feel free to View Rates directly on our site or Apply Instantly.
-You can even simply get a Rate Quote instantly.
+Or, feel free to use our online tools like our mortgage calculator or get an instant rate quote.

 Whether you’re buying a home or ready to refinance, our professionals can help.